DannyQuah/COVID-19/README.md

 by Danny Quah, Apr 2020

-COVID-19 Research materials
+## COVID-19 Research materials

 - Pictures and photos
 - Collated timeline from different sources, some of which still need triangulation and verification
 - My own notes but also notes from other observers not generally available
-- Code, and links to regularly-updated data on a range of cloud platforms
+- Code.
+And links to regularly-updated data on a range of cloud platforms

 The following would be in the added files and folders except that they're just URLs, so I'm putting them here rather than adding another  file.